 We have acquired, and expect in the future to acquire, additional businesses that we believe will complement or augment our existing businesses.
-On April 4, 2016, we acquired Atmel which is our largest and most complex acquisition ever.
-In addition, in August 2015, we completed our acquisition of Micrel; in July 2014, we completed our acquisition of a controlling interest in ISSC Technologies Corp.
-(ISSC); in April 2014, we completed our acquisition of Supertex, Inc. (Supertex); and in August 2012, we completed our acquisition of Standard Microsystems Corporation (SMSC).
-The integration process for our acquisitions may be complex, costly and time consuming and include unanticipated issues, expenses and liabilities.
+On April 4, 2016, we acquired Atmel, which is our largest and most complex acquisition ever.
+In addition, in August 2015, we completed our acquisition of Micrel; in July 2014, we completed our acquisition of a controlling interest in ISSC; in April 2014, we completed our acquisition of Supertex, Inc. (Supertex); and in August 2012, we completed our acquisition of SMSC.
+The integration process for our acquisitions is complex and may be costly and time consuming and include unanticipated issues, expenses and liabilities.
 We may not be able to successfully or profitably integrate, operate, maintain and manage any newly acquired operations or employees.
 We may not be able to maintain uniform standards, procedures and policies and we may be unable to realize the expected synergies and cost savings from the integration.
 There may be increased risk due to integrating financial reporting and internal control systems.
 We may have difficulty in developing, manufacturing and marketing the products of a newly acquired company, or in growing the business at the rate we anticipate.
 Following an acquisition, we may not achieve the revenue or net income levels that justify the acquisition.
 We may suffer loss of key employees, customers and strategic partners of acquired companies and it may be difficult to implement our corporate culture at acquired companies.
-We may be subject to claims from terminated employees, shareholders of acquired companies and other third parties related to the transaction. time.

-In particular, as a result of our Atmel acquisition, we became involved with certain third-party claims related to the Atmel business.
-See "Legal and Arbitration Proceedings" for information regarding such claims.
-Acquisitions may also result in charges (such as acquisition-related expenses, write-offs, restructuring charges, or future impairment of goodwill), contingent liabilities, adverse tax consequences, additional stock-based compensation expense and other charges that adversely affect our operating results.
-Additionally, we may fund acquisitions of new businesses or strategic alliances by utilizing cash, borrowings under our credit agreement, raising debt, issuing shares of our common stock, or other mechanisms.
+We have been and may in the future be subject to claims from terminated employees, shareholders of acquired companies and other third parties related to the transaction.
+In particular, as a result of our Atmel acquisition, we became involved with third-party claims, litigation and disputes related to the Atmel business.
+See "Legal and Arbitration Proceedings" for information regarding pending litigation.
+Acquisitions may also result in charges (such as acquisition-related expenses, write-offs, restructuring charges, or future impairment of goodwill), contingent liabilities, adverse tax consequences, additional share-based compensation expense and other charges that adversely affect our operating results.
+To fund our acquisition of Atmel, we used a significant portion of our cash balances, borrowed under our existing credit agreement and issued approximately 10.1 million shares of our common stock.
+Additionally, we may fund future acquisitions of new businesses or strategic alliances by utilizing cash, borrowings under our credit agreement, raising debt, issuing shares of our common stock, or other mechanisms.

-Further, if we decide to divest assets or a business, we may encounter difficulty in finding or completing divestiture opportunities or alternative exit strategies on acceptable terms or in a timely manner.
+Further, if we decide to divest assets or a business, including the recent divestiture of our Atmel mobile touch assets or the planned divestiture of our Micrel wafer fabrication facility, we may encounter difficulty in finding or completing divestiture opportunities or alternative exit strategies on acceptable terms or in a timely manner.
 These circumstances could delay the achievement of our strategic objectives or cause us to incur additional expenses with respect to assets or a business that we want to dispose of, or we may dispose of assets or a business at a price or on terms that are less favorable than we had anticipated.
 Even following a divestiture, we may be contractually obligated with respect to certain continuing obligations to customers, vendors, landlords or other third parties.
-We may also have continuing obligations for preexisting liabilities related to the assets or businesses.
+We may also have continuing obligations for pre-existing liabilities related to the assets or businesses.
 Such obligations may have a material adverse impact on our results of operations and financial condition.